pulumi/pulumi-component-provider-py-boilerplate/README.md

-# xyz Pulumi Component Provider (Python)
+# Pulumi Component Boilerplate (Python)

-This repo builds a working Pulumi component provider in Python.
-You can use it as boilerplate for creating your own provider.
-Simply search-replace `xyz` with your chosen name.
+This repository builds a working Pulumi component in Python.
+You can use it as a boilerplate for creating your own component provider by search-replacing `xyz` with your chosen name.

+### Background
+This repository is part of the [guide for authoring and publishing a Pulumi Package](https://www.pulumi.com/docs/guides/pulumi-packages/how-to-author).

+Learn about the concepts behind [Pulumi Packages](https://www.pulumi.com/docs/guides/pulumi-packages/#pulumi-packages) and, more specifically, [Pulumi Components](https://www.pulumi.com/docs/intro/concepts/resources/components/)

+## Sample xyz Component Provider

 Pulumi component providers make
 [component resources](https://www.pulumi.com/docs/intro/concepts/resources/#components)